convos-chat/convos/blog/_posts/2016-10-13-shiny-things.md

 ### Major bug fix by a new contributor

-[@alilles](https://github.com/alilles) had an issue where Convos would truncate setting files when the disk is full.
+[@alilles](https://github.com/alilles) had an issue where Convos would truncate setting files when the disk was full.
 We tracked down the issue and fixed it.
 The result is that Convos will now throw an error instead of nuking all the settings for the users.